joeyallen761/joeyallen761.github.io/_projects/project3.md

   </div>
 </div>

+All code will be pushed after we finish user testing in May, but if you would like a copy, please reach out to me and I will send you the code!

 More coming soon!
-## Avoiding Nearby Duplicates
+- Avoiding Nearby Duplicates
-## Scaling: Runtime Memory Optimization
+- Scaling: Runtime Memory Optimization